Pyozer/MyAgendaAPI/data/help/app_alternatives_en.md

 - Choose "Add a calendar with subscription"
 - Paste the link of your calendar and click on "Subscribe"

-You can also add from your Macbook (not useful, if already added from your iPhone).
+You can also add from your MacBook (not useful, if already added from your iPhone).
 To do this, open the calendar, then file -> Calendar subscription.

 You will now have access to your university calendar on your Apple calendar.